Showing posts with label Furukawa Makoto. Show all posts

 I did find the overall the setting/lore and political intrigue to be particularly strong in Tsuitsui

-This was definitely not a rom-com but the story and characters were its strong points.
+a full rom-com, the story and characters were its strong points.

 Some routes could turn out to be less interesting depending on the order of play, the romance